kenghweeng/Code_NoClue/README.md

 Getting Started
 ------------

-**This code has been tested on Ubuntu 18.04 and MacOs 10.15.
-Some users have reported difficulties running this program on Windows.**
+**This code has been tested on Ubuntu 18.04 and MacOs 10.15, with Python 3.8 Some users have reported difficulties running this program on Windows.**

-This work uses Ray's RLLib, Tensorflow and Wandb.
+The code uses mainly Ray's RLLib, Tensorflow and Wandb.

 Make sure you have `git`, `cmake`, `zlib1g`, and, on Linux, `zlib1g-dev` installed.